didi/mand-mobile/components/landscape/README.en-US.md

 preview: https://didi.github.io/mand-mobile/examples/#/landscape
 ---

-Used to display ads or descriptions in a floating layer
+To display ads or descriptions in a floating layer

 ### Import